abhaykes1/ChatApp/README.md

 **About:**
 This is a realtime chat app built using React.
-Users are able to join group and can message others users in a realtime.
+Users are able to join group and can message other users in a realtime.

 **Technology Stack:**
 * React
+* Firebase Realtime Database
-* Firebase
+* Firebase Authentication
 * Webpack
 * MObX
 * Materialize